Radio Giant's Collapse Shows Why Traditional Media Is Dying

 But that moat is disappearing fast.
 Netflix now produces more Spanish-language content than SBS ever did.
 YouTube creators are building massive Hispanic audiences without needing expensive broadcast licenses.
 Even traditional radio personalities are jumping ship to start their own podcasts.

-The company's stock reflects this reality.
-SBS shares have fallen 67% since January 2024.
-Revenue dropped from $180 million in 2023 to just $127 million last year.
+The company's financial struggles reflect this reality.
+SBS filed for bankruptcy after being unable to repay its debt obligations.
 When your core business model depends on people listening to ads, and people are choosing ad-free alternatives, the math gets ugly quickly.

 Broadcasting Economics Don't Add Up Anymore